 - 1. A written goal statement (500-700 words in length, 12 pt. font, in Microsoft Word or RTF) describing your personal and professional career goals; your academic strengths and weaknesses; life modifications you will make to help you be successful in the program; and, your understanding of online or independent learning. - 2.
-Three professional references (on form provided) to include nurse manager or nurse administrator and nursing faculty if a recent (<3 yrs.)
-BSN graduate. - 3.
+Three professional references (on form provided). - 3.
 Professional resume - 4.
 All program admission materials must be received prior to the due date noted on the program web page.
 An interview may be offered following a review of admission materials.
 Completion of an interview and acceptance by the Graduate School does not assure acceptance into the MSN program.
 Incomplete applications will not be considered for admission.
 Applicants must reapply to be considered for the next admission cycle by updating the Graduate School application, and submitting all required program materials.

-The Graduate Faculty may schedule a personal interview after all required forms have been received.
+\The Graduate Faculty may schedule a personal interview after all required forms have been received.